davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 tectonic erosion of the mantle lithosphere (mantle wedge) that hosted the source regime for the overlying batholith.
 Integrated mantle xenolith studies and deep seismic imaging document this process.
-Late Miocene small volume volcanic flows and plugs from the central Sierra Nevada batholith (Fig. 3) carry xenolith suites that sampled the Cretaceous mantle wedge of the overlying batholith [@Ducea1996, @Ducea1998a; @Lee2001, @Lee2006; @Saleeby2003].
+Late Miocene small volume volcanic flows and plugs from the central Sierra Nevada batholith [@fig:context] carry xenolith suites that sampled the Cretaceous mantle wedge of the overlying batholith [@Ducea1996, @Ducea1998a; @Lee2001, @Lee2006; @Saleeby2003].
 The central and northern regions of the batholith are currently